-- "■' indicates the location of "Pin 1". - Jumpers/LED Indicators not indicated are for testing only. - LAN1/LAN2 ports support Gigabit LAN (GLAN) connections on the X10DRi, and 10G (T) LAN connections on the X10DRi-T. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
-Do not install the onboard battery upside down to avoid possible explosion. - To avoid causing interference with other components, please be sure to use an add-on card that is fully compliant with the PCI-standard on a PCI slot.
+- See Chapter 2 for detailed information on jumpers, I/O ports and JF1 front panel connections. - " indicates the location of "Pin 1". - Jumpers/LED Indicators not indicated are for testing only. - LAN1/LAN2/LAN3/LAN4 ports support Gigabit\LAN (GLAN) connections on the X10DRC/i-LN4+, and 10G (T) LAN connections on the X10DRC/i-T4+. - The LSI 3108 is available on the X10DRC-LN4+/T4+ only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
+Do not install the onboard battery upside down to avoid possible explosion.